Philip Greenspun

-Philip Greenspun (born September 28, 1963) is an American computer scientist, educator, early Internet entrepreneur, and pilot who was a pioneer in developing online communities like photo.net.
+Philip Greenspun (born September 28, 1963) is an American computer scientist, educator, early Internet entrepreneur, and pilot who was involved in developing online communities like photo.net.

 Biography

 Greenspun was born on September 28, 1963, grew up in Bethesda, Maryland, and received a B.S. in Mathematics from MIT in 1982.
-After working for Hewlett Packard Research Labs in Palo Alto and Symbolics, he became a founder of ICAD, Inc. Greenspun returned to MIT to study electrical engineering and computer science, eventually receiving a Ph.D.
+After working for HP Labs in Palo Alto and Symbolics, he became a founder of ICAD, Inc. Greenspun returned to MIT to study electrical engineering and computer science, eventually receiving a Ph.D.

 Working with Isaac Kohane of Boston Children's Hospital and Harvard Medical School, Greenspun was the developer of an early Web-based electronic medical record system.
 The system is described in "Building national electronic medical record systems via the World Wide Web" (1996).
 Greenspun and Kohane continue to work together on a medical informatics at Harvard Medical School.

 In 1995, Greenspun was hired to lead development of Hearst Corporation's Internet services, which included early e-commerce sites.
 In 1997 he co-founded ArsDigita, a web services company which grew to $20 million in annual revenues by 2000.

+Greenspun moved from Massachusetts to Jupiter, Florida in 2021.